Marquise Goodwin: College football

 In his collegiate career, Goodwin started 21 of the 49 games in which he appeared, including the 2010 BCS National Championship Game against Alabama.
 His final career statistics included 116 receptions for 1,296 yards and six touchdowns, rushed 46 times for 405 yards and 44 kickoff returns for 985 yards and one touchdown.
 He also returned a punt for 22 yards.
-Some of his key plays include his first touchdown of his 2009 freshman year, a game-winning touchdown in a 16–13 victory over the Oklahoma Sooners.
+Some of his key plays include his first touchdown of his 2009 freshman year and a game-winning touchdown in a 16–13 victory over the Oklahoma Sooners.
 Goodwin also returned a kickoff 95 yards for a touchdown to seal the Longhorns' win over the Texas A&M Aggies.

 In the 2010 season, Goodwin had 31 receptions for 324 yards and one touchdown.
 In the 2011 season, he had 33 receptions for 421 yards and two touchdowns.
 In the 2012 season, Goodwin was named a semifinalist for the Campbell Trophy.
 In the 2012 Alamo Bowl against Oregon State, Goodwin rushed for a 64-yard touchdown, and caught the game-winning, 36-yard touchdown pass—an effort that was good enough to earn him the game's Offensive Most Valuable Player trophy.
 In the 2012 season, he had 26 receptions for 340 receiving yards and three receiving touchdowns.

 Goodwin went on to compete in the 2013 NFLPA Collegiate Bowl.